CRITICAL RACE AND ETHNIC STUDY

 Our collective goals revolve around gaining higher levels of inter- and intra-racial understanding, substantive cooperation, and intimate camaraderie toward dismantling racial inequality and injustice.
 We utilize various sociological models to address racial and ethnic inequality and injustice at all levels, investigating governmental policies, practices of social institutions, representations through media and culture, and individual and group interactions.
 Our vision for the future is of a just society, in which racial and ethnic histories and cultures are not subjugated, but acknowledged and understood.
-Further, we implore all members of this section to understand the struggle that people of color often endure, and to join in the fight for alleviating the causes of human suffering through our scholarship, our teaching, and our service to the community and beyond.
+Furthermore, we implore all members of this section to understand the struggle that people of color often endure, and to join in the fight for alleviating the causes of human suffering and through our scholarship, our teaching, and our service to the community and beyond.

 Alba, Richard and Victor Nee.
 2003.
 Remaking the American Mainstream.
 Cambridge: Harvard University Press.

 Alexander, Michelle.
 2010.
 The New Jim Crow: Mass Incarceration in the Age of Colorblindness.
 New York, NY: The New Press.

 Allport, Gordon.
 1954.
 The Nature of Prejudice.
 Reprinted, Reading, MA: Addison-Wesley.

 Bell, Derrick.
 1992.
 Faces at the Bottom of the Well: The Permanence of Racism.
 New York: Basic Books.